micronucleus/micronucleus/Readme.txt

     - Added page buffer clearing if a new block transfer is initiated.
 This fixes a critical, but extremely rare bug that could lead to bricking of the device if micronucleus is restarted after an USB error.
+    - #74 Fixed LED_INIT macro so it only modifies the DDR register bit of the LED.
+      (Thanks @russdill)

 Credits
 =======